-Vietnam still has a lot to achieve with regards to Internet accessibility and download speeds, but keeping in touch with friends and family back home is relatively easy and inexpensive.
-International calls are cheap, Vietnam has a great postal service and the Internet does work, most of the time.
+Vietnam still has a lot to achieve with regard to internet accessibility and download speeds, but keeping in touch with friends and family back home is still relatively easy and inexpensive.
+International calls are cheap, Vietnam has a reliable postal service and the internet is generally easily accessible.

 Internet in Vietnam

-It is simple enough to get Internet access in Vietnam either through a service provider (dial-up or ADSL), at a post office or an Internet café (found in the touristy areas).
+It is simple enough to get internet access in Vietnam either through a service provider, at a WiFi hotspot or at an internet cafe.

-The Vietnamese government is still wary of the free flow of information and certain topics or sites are fire-walled from time to time.
-But government censorship has eased in recent years and the expat population within Vietnam remains largely unaffected by these restrictions.
+The Vietnamese government is still wary of the free flow of information, and certain topics or sites are firewalled from time to time.
+Fortunately, the expat population within Vietnam remains largely unaffected by these restrictions.

 Mobile phones in Vietnam

-Choosing the correct service provider is important as some only allow prepaid customers to make international calls, whereas others will also allow users to receive international calls.
-Viettel and Mobifone are popular and quality service providers.
+Choosing the correct service provider is important, as some only allow prepaid customers to initiate international calls, whereas others will also allow users to receive international calls.
+Viettel, Vinaphone and Mobifone are popular service providers.

 Postal services in Vietnam

 Vietnam has a trustworthy and fairly efficient postal service.
-Receiving mail at a home address is relatively easy, as is using a work address.
-Make sure street addresses are written legibly on the package – especially if a building is located down one of Vietnam's infamous city alleyways.
+Receiving mail at a home address is relatively painless, as is using a work address.
+Make sure street addresses are written legibly on the package – especially if a building is located down one of Vietnam's many city alleyways.

 English-language media in Vietnam

-Cable and satellite television is available in Vietnam, so expats should still be able to watch many of their favourite channels from home.
+Cable and satellite television are available in Vietnam, so expats should still be able to watch many of their favourite channels from home.

-It’s also easy for expats to keep informed of both local and international news thanks to a host of English-language print publications, such as The Saigon Times, as well as many online publications, such as Nhan Dan Online.
+It’s also easy for expats to stay informed of both local and international news owing to a host of English-language print publications, such as The Saigon Times, as well as many online publications, including Nhan Dan Online.

 ►To find out about expat expenses in the country, read Cost of Living in Vietnam